 show up for years.
 And the PDF was at the turn of the century.

-In truth it was also Pro/e sales point when released.
+In truth, this was also Pro/e sales point when released.
 The effective use of the 3D models as a pattern didn't show up for years.
 And the PDF was at the turn of the century.

 These prints were copied and handled just like vellum or mylar drawings

 but more than likely released as microfiche for the larger companies.

 The only thing different was when a change was necessary it would be

 At Boeing there was no way a contractor was getting close to the Catia 3 system.
 I would moan and groan about being on the board.
 Suddenly a fellow said “There is a PC based 3D CAD system on those two Compaqs in that room”.
 I already was in the world of PCs.
 I even had some experience on AutoCAD.
 It was on my Compaq luggable with a tiny amber monitor.
 But I was already a 3D CAD mechanical designer and was not interested in a badly designed architectural electronic drafting package.

 So, I headed toward the computers.
 The product was CADKEY.
 It was very much like CADDS 4.
 It had an easy to use GUI, much better than CADDS 4 with its “dig” (digitizer) pen, tablet and keyboard input.
 CADKEY also had a colored monitor which was a $25,000 option on CADDS 4.
 After 2 weeks of lunch hours I talked management letting me take on a project.

 An engineer and I proceeded to design the 747 first observer’s workstation.
 We got the outer mold loft lines for the station lines we were going to be mounting the station from Catia in IGES.

 IGES worked very well between the products.
 It is quite surprising that that level of compatibility was programed into the programs at this level of introduction of 3D CAD.
 Later I had the same success with Computervision CADDS 4.